CorbinM/programs/README.md

-# programs
+# Programs Repository
-Program assignments
+Programming Assignments

 #How to compile programs in Terminal
 In case ya didn't know:

     $ g++ -std=c++11 * -o runProgram

-   //compiles all of the files and creates the execuatable "runProgram" in the same directory\n
+    //compiles all of the files and creates the execuatable "runProgram" in the same directory

-   $ ./runProgram\n
+    $ ./runProgram
     //you HAVE to type the "./" before the program.
-It's a weird thing about linux.\n
+It's a weird thing about linux.